Dress appropriately for comfort and to help prevent hypothermia. Most of Kananaskis Country’s waterways are very cold, even in mid-summer.

 Cold Water Survival

-If you are immersed in cold water with no imminent rescue possible
+If you are immersed in cold water with no imminent rescue possible, remember these life-saving tips:

 - Stay calm and try to be still.
 Moving increases heat loss in the water.